abhiunix/s3vulnScanner/README.md

 # s3vulnScanner
 This tool is built to scan for s3 buckets vulnerabilities.

+# Prerequisite
+- Update webhook url of slack in .env

 ## Usage:

 Step-1: You need to save all your s3 buckets name in alls3.txt file.